 Gator Hide will somewhat darken the wood’s appearance, but I still love the outcome, and all that wood grain is still smiling at me.

 Thanks for joining me today, and I hope the sun is shining where ever you are.
+Enjoy the outdoors and try some DIY to add some curb appeal to your home.
+You’ll be glad you did.

 Until the next project… xo, Do